bootchk/sleepSyncAgent/README.md

 If work takes little power, the last two states might be the same.
 If work takes much power, then in the third state, work messages might be received but ignored (while sync is still maintained.)

 Essence of algorithm
--
+=

-The goal is to spread the cost (electrical power) of detecting and merging other cliques among units.
+The goal is to be powered on at the same time.
+A sub-goal is to spread the cost (electrical power) to achieve sync (to detect and merge other cliques.)

-The algorithm is "reachback": each sync message has an offset indicating when the sync slot should start.
-A sync message also identifies the master of the clique (but slaves also send syncs, so the sender ID i.e. MAC can differ from the master ID.
+The algorithm is "reachback": each sync message payload carries offset: the time until next SyncPoint.
+Sync message payload also carries ID of the master of the clique (but slaves also send syncs, so the sender ID i.e. MAC can differ from the master ID.
 The master ID is NOT just the MAC of the sender.)

 Two role pairs:

 	master/slave
 	fisher/merger

 A unit can have any combination of roles from the role pairs e.g. slave AND fisher, or slave AND merger, etc.

 A fisher periodically listens for syncs in normally sleeping slots of its schedule.
 If a fisher hears a sync from another clique, it becomes a merger.

-A merger decides which clique is better (the other, or its own.)
-A merger broadcast syncs (with a large offset) to other cliques or its own clique, telling said clique to merge.
+A merger decides which clique is better (the other, or its own, based on ordering of ID's)  A merger broadcasts syncs (with a large offset) to other cliques or its own clique, telling said clique to merge.

-Platforms
--

-Platforms could be:

-	- stubs for platform (compile only)
-	- wireless network simulator
-	- RTOS and wireless stack on target chip

-		- a Bluetooth stack with Broadcaster/Observer roles to implement a UDP like protocol, without connections (TI CC2650)
-		- a raw wireless protocol stack (Nordic nRF52)

 References
--
+=

 Digi Corporation's Digimesh has sleep synchronization